MichelDucartier/rcp-docker-images/LIGHT_README.md

 ## 3. Login

 The RCP is organized into a [3 level hierarchy](https://wiki.rcp.epfl.ch/en/home/CaaS/FAQ/how-to-use-runai#access-hierarchy).
-The department is the laboratory (e.g. Light or MLO).
+The department is the laboratory (e.g. LIGHT or MLO).
 The projects determine which scratch (aka persistent storage) we have access to <sup>[1](#myfootnote1)</sup>.
 Note that you should choose the SSO option when executing `runai login`.

 ```bash